 This isn’t the 1960s.
 Many audiences will consume academic research online, which is why including keywords in a title is maybe the most important thing an author can do.
 Search engines like Google hunt for keywords and provide the best results for them.
 If an author uses keywords that are relevant to their research and often searched, they can help their work be easily found.
 Popular indexing databases like Scopus® also use keywords for researchers to conveniently find relevant research.
 An author will not want to clutter the title with a bunch of keywords though as a strong title includes 2-3 main keywords from the research.

 Creating click-bait or catchy titles that gain attention can be easy for authors to do, but it’s vital to an author’s reputation to never do this.
 When creating a title for academic research, the author must accurately describe their research in the title.
 This will showcase to the intended audience what the book or chapter encompasses.
 By including an accurate description of the research, it also creates an expectation for the reader and can lead to a wider audience.

 Subtitles can help authors create an effective title by avoiding redundant expressions.
 Subtitles are a little helping hand to authors who are struggling with perfectly crafting a concise title while still including the importance of their research.
 They also improve the overall flow and readability of the title.
 An example would be: “Effect of Steroids Use and Depression Among High School Athletes: A Randomized Trial.”

-eContent Pro International’s scientific and scholarly editing service can help authors examine the strengths and weaknesses of their book, article, or chapter as well as ensure their title is appropriate and accurate given the research focus.
+eContent Pro’s scientific and scholarly editing service can help authors examine the strengths and weaknesses of their book, article, or chapter as well as ensure their title is appropriate and accurate given the research focus.